 Step 1: Puree the Asian pear, chopped garlic, ginger, 1 tablespoon of sesame seeds, sugar, salt, and pepper in a food processor.
 Work in the sesame oil.

-Step 2: Score the meat in a crosshatch pattern with a sharp knife (the cuts should be 1/8 inch deep and 1/8 inch apart).
-Butterfly the ribs.
-Arrange them in a single layer in a nonreactive baking dish.
+Step 2: Arrange the ribs in a single layer in a nonreactive baking dish.
 Pour the pear marinade over the ribs, turning them to coat both sides.
 Let the ribs marinate in the refrigerator, covered, for 1 to 4 hours; the longer they marinate, the richer the flavor will be.

 Step 3: Set up the grill, preferably a hibachi, for direct grilling and preheat it to high.

 Step 4: When ready to cook, brush and oil the grill grate.
 Drain the ribs, discarding the marinade.
 Arrange the skewered garlic, the scallions, and the beef ribs with the meat spread out on the hot grate and grill until the garlic is browned and tender, 3 to 4 minutes per side; the scallions are browned, 2 to 4 minutes per side; and the beef is sizzling and browned, 2 to 4 minutes per side.
 (Koreans prefer their meat medium to medium-well done.)
 Use the poke test to test for doneness.